SgtCoDFish/bedrock-bootstrap/06-uart-xxd/README.md

 # `xxd -r` Over UART

-Our aim is to (eventually!) bootstrap a simple compiler for a higher-level language.
+Our aim for now is to bootstrap a simple compiler for a higher-level language.
 A sensible place to start is the "compiler" we use to convert `.hex` files to binaries - `xxd -r -p`, which will let us self-host the "0th" stage of our bootstrapping process.

 We'll accept a stream of ASCII hex chars over UART and then convert them into binary, storing them in RAM as we go.
 For example, given the UART input `13 00 00 00` (a no-op instruction) we'll end up writing `0x13000000` at `0x80001000` in memory.
 Given further input of `12 34 56 78` we'll write `0x12345678` at `0x80001004`, and so on.